pytorch/pytorch.github.io/_posts/2022-6-12-geospatial-deep-learning-with-torchgeo.md

 </p>

 <p align = "center">
-National Oceanic and Atmospheric Administration satellite image of Hurricane Katrina, taken on August 28, 2005 ([source](https://www.whoi.edu/know-your-ocean/ocean-topics/hazards/hurricanes/)).
+National Oceanic and Atmospheric Administration satellite image of Hurricane Katrina, taken on August 28, 2005 (<a href="https://www.whoi.edu/know-your-ocean/ocean-topics/hazards/hurricanes/">source</a>).
 Geospatial machine learning libraries like TorchGeo can be used to detect, track, and predict future trajectories of hurricanes and other natural disasters.
 </p>

 # The challenges